-Catastrophe Steps to Take After
+Steps to Take After

-- Remember that following a major storm or other catastrophe, even with many additional adjusters on-site and others en-route, it will take time to process the large number of claims that will be filed.
-If your home or business has been destroyed, or your case is very serious, tell your agent that you need priority help. - □ Take photos of the damaged areas.
-These photos will help you with the presentation of your claim and will assist the adjuster in the investigation of your claim. - Make only those repairs necessary to help prevent further damage to your home or business.
+Remember that following a major storm or other catastrophe, emany additional adjusters on-site and others en-route, it will tak to process the large number of claims that will be filed.
+If your housiness has been destroyed, or your case is very serious, tell you need priority help. from a reliable contractor and give it to the adjuster when they arrive.
+The estimate should contain detailed specifications of the proposed repairs, Take photos of the damaged areas.
+These photos will help you with the presentation of your claim and will assist the adjuster in the investigation of your claim. , , , igation If your car has been damaged or submerged in a flood, move it to high ground and let it dry out if possible.
+Do not attempt to start or operate it until ☐ Make only those repairs necessary to help prevent further dam your home or business.
 This includes covering breaks in a roof, walls, or windows with plywood, canvas, or other waterproof material.
 Do not have permanent repairs made without first consulting the insurance company or insurance adjuster.
-Unauthorized repairs may not be reimbursed. - Wait for an insurance adjuster to arrive to appraise your damage.
-Following a catastrophe, insurance companies schedule adjusters so that the most serious losses get priority treatment. - □ Keep all receipts for expenditures you have made to repair damage or to estimate the extent of your damage. - Prepare a detailed inventory of all damaged or destroyed personal property for the adjuster and be sure to keep a copy.
-Your list should be as complete as you can make it and should include: a description of the item; date of purchase or approximate age; cost at time of purchase or approximate cost; and estimated replacement cost today.
-If you do not have all of this data, include as much of the data as is available. - Collect canceled checks, invoices or other papers that will assist the adjuster in obtaining the value of the destroyed property.
+Unauthorized repairs may not be reimbursed. wooden furniture should be cleaned as quickly as possible.
+Avoid rubbing in abrasives such as plaster or wallboard particles which may have fallen on furniture surfaces. ☐ Wait for an insurance adjuster to arrive to appraise your damag Following a catastrophe, insurance companies schedule adjust Dry-cleaning establishments can help you evaluate the cleaning or restoration costs for clothing, furs and draperies. the most serious losses get priority treatment. ☐ Metal objects, including guns, drapery rods, and the electric motors in home Keep all receipts for expenditures you have made to repair dan estimate the extent of your damage. appliances, should be dried and rubbed or sprayed with oil to help prevent corrosion.
+Radios, televisions and other electronic systems should also be dried out, but not oiled. ☐ Prepare a detailed inventory of all damaged or destroyed person property for the adjuster and be sure to keep a copy.
+Your list so as complete as you can make it and should include: a description uld be Bedding and upholstered furniture must be dried immediately if saturated item; date of purchase or approximate age; cost at time of purc approximate cost; and estimated replacement cost today.
+If you Antiques, paintings, other art, silver and brass must be given special care.
+Dry or otherwise damage hard finishes or surfaces.